 At Snapchat it’s all about building deeper relationships with the people that you’re close to.
 (At Facebook) they are having trouble changing the DNA of their company, which is all about people competing with each other for attention. – Evan Spiegel

 He also mentioned that Facebook copying wasn’t one of the issues he faced.
-Since March 2017, when Snapchat was taken to be public, Spiegel had to go through frequent executive turnover, employee morale issues, and a fail out of redesigning their core app.
+Since March 2017, when Snapchat was taken to be public, Spiegel had to go through frequent executive turnover, employee morale issues, and failed out of redesigning its core app.

 Snapchat fans would love to see tables turned for their favorite social media, albeit not likely for Facebook’s advancements and expansions in the tech industry with AI and AR/VR that are beyond being just a social media platform.